newrelic/entity-definitions/README.md

 ##### Tags

-The `tags` field accepts an array of metric's attributes that can be used to generate tags for the entities of the defined DOMAIN and TYPE.
+The `tags` field accepts a map of metric attributes to entity tag configurations that can be used to generate tags for the entities of the defined DOMAIN and TYPE.
 During synthesis, the tags will be created using the attribute name as key and its value as the tag value.
+The tag configurations are optional and can be left empty.

 If some of the tags' attributes are not present on the telemetry message received, the entity will still be synthesized with the available tags (if any).

-By default an entity tag will contain all the values seen for this attribute in the telemetry.
+By default, an entity tag will contain all the values seen for this attribute in the telemetry.
 If you want to override all the values with the new one you can configure `multiValue: false` for that specific tag.

 ```yaml